-Microsoft has made some changes to how it collects personal data of users, and how users manage what the company collects.
+Microsoft has made some changes to how it collects users’ personal data, and how users manage what the company collects.
 It’s a whole new web-based Privacy Dashboard that works and probably works better than what was available before.

 Microsoft Privacy Dashboard

-Let us take a look at how to manage Data with new web-based Privacy Dashboard.
-From our point of view, the whole process is easy, and as such, anyone should be able to take advantage of it without a lot of fuss.
+Let us take a look at how to manage Data with this web-based Privacy Dashboard.
+From our point of view, the whole process is easy, and as such, anyone should be able to take advantage of it.

 First, users will be required to visit account.microsoft.com/privacy to have a look at the data Microsoft has collected.
 From here, folks can look at their Browsing history, Search history, Location activity, Cortana’s Notebook, and Health activity.